maxrenke/twitch_viewer/README.md

 Place twitch.py, tw.bat, and ls.bat in your User Directory (Windows)

+Modify twitch.py with your username and place it where [USERNAME] is

-Modify twitch.py with your oauth code (empty in repository)
+Modify twitch.py with your oauth code (empty in repository) and place it where [OAUTHCODE] is

 # Usage

 From run or command line type 'tw' OR 'python twitch.py'